 The Summit also invited the community to awaken to its power.
 How-to panels on social media, booking jazz festivals, song placement in film, entrepreneurship, and reopening venues and college programs offered actionable information.
 Meanwhile, we presented a call to action about preserving our history through the work of the Philadelphia Jazz Legacy Project and a compelling conversation about the influence of perhaps our greatest hometown hero, John Coltrane.

 Did you miss the Summit?
-Good news – recordings of the sessions will be available for your viewing for 30 days.
+Good news – recordings of the sessions will be available for your viewing for 30 days after the Summit.
 More info below.

 Finally, the event would not have been possible without the support of the Summit staff, speakers, sponsors, partners, and attendees.
 On behalf of Jazz Philadelphia, thank you all for supporting our work, which is the community’s work.
 We hope the Summit spurred you to awaken to new possibilities.
 As we start to leave the dark days behind us, we hope it encourages you to dream again.

-Log-in and view recordings or buy tickets to enter the event and watch recordings.
+Log-in and view recordings or buy tickets to enter the event and watch recordings until December 6.
 Once you’re in the Virtual Event Hub, click on Lobby and then click on Agenda.
 Make sure “Show Past Sessions” is toggled on.